 You’ll have renewed focus

 Just like any other activity, workouts should be varied so you don’t get bored.
-That’s why my Sweat With Kayla app has a range of different exercises targeting all muscle ranges.
+That’s why my programs in the SWEAT app have a range of different exercises targeting all muscle ranges.
 Spending all of your free time planning for workouts and then actually doing them can lead you into a bit of burnout.
 Skipping a session now and then can have you feeling reinvigorated and ready to jump back into your workouts with more enthusiasm.
 Even the so-called ‘runner’s high’ can disappear if you’re pushing yourself too hard.
 Taking the occasional break from a regular fitness plan is good for both your physical and mental health.

 A break gives you time for some R&R

 Not having to visit the gym or workout at home gives you a bit of free time.
 Take the opportunity to catch up with friends or relax at home with a nice soak in the bathtub.
 A break from your regular workout schedule means you can focus on something else you enjoy, even if that means an hour or two in front of the TV.
 Sure, you don’t want to make it a regular thing, but giving yourself a break every now and then is fine.